Broader view of bimetric MOND: The nonrelativistic limit

 Equation (\ref{matulam}) tells us that the obstacle to a good NR theory are the terms with $\partial\fs$, which come from scalars where $\fs$ and $\hsij$ couple: If these terms do not vanish identically, then $\hsij=0$ is not a solution, because it would imply $\partial\fs=0$.

-{\it A good NR limit is thus gotten if (and only if) the NR interaction Lagrangian can be written as a function of scalars that do not contain such mixed terms.} Equation (\ref{matulam}) is then satisfied for $\hsij=0$, when we impose this as a boundary condition at infinity, for which all $\bar S_m$ in Eq. (\ref{matushar}) becomes $\propto \gfss$, and it becomes a MOND equation sourced by $\r-\rh$ (see details below).
+{\it A good NR limit is thus gotten if (and only if)\footnote{But see correction to this statement in the ``Note added'' at the end of the paper.} the NR interaction Lagrangian can be written as a function of scalars that do not contain such mixed terms.} Equation (\ref{matulam}) is then satisfied for $\hsij=0$, when we impose this as a boundary condition at infinity, for which all $\bar S_m$ in Eq. (\ref{matushar}) becomes $\propto \gfss$, and it becomes a MOND equation sourced by $\r-\rh$ (see details below).

 There are two mixed terms that can (and do) appear in the NR scalars (\ref{s1})-(\ref{s5}): $\fs\der{i}\hs\der{i}$ and $\fs\der{i}\hs\_{ik,k}$.
 Of the five independent NR scalars we can thus form three independent ones that do not have mixed terms.
 The most general such combinations are of the form \beq S_{s,q,p}=s S_1-q S_2+(q-s)( S_4- S_5)+p S_3,\eeqno{scalar} with $s$, $q$, and $p$ numbers.
 The NR limit of such a scalar is \beq \bar S_{s,q,p}=(4s-6q)\gfss+ (\frac{s}{2} -\frac{3q}{4})\hs\_{ij,k}\hs\_{ij,k}+\frac{q}{2}\hs\_{ij,k}\hs\_{ik,j}-(p+\frac{q}{2})\hs\der{i}\hs\_{ik,k}+ (\frac{p}{4}+ \frac{q}{2}-\frac{s}{4})\hs\der{i}\hs\der{i}+p\hs\_{ik,k}\hs\_{ij,j}. \eeqno{bityo} The single scalar variable used in previous work is gotten with $s=q=1$, $p=0$.